I'm an online writer and proud owner of an Audi 1.8T. My articles focus on helping Audi and Volkswagen owners handle DIY projects.

 - Now would be a good time to start disconnecting anything attached to the intake manifold.
-First Start with the hose on the drivers side.
-I have replaced the VW pinch clip with a screw type hose clamp.
-If you still have pinch clips on these hoses you will be removing just pull them off and replace with hose clamps (you can buy 40 of them for $6.99 at Harbor Freight) Also for the smaller hoses under the the manifold zip ties work great.
+First start with the hose on the driver's side.
+I have replaced the VW pinch clip with a screw-type hose clamp.
+If you still have pinch clips on these hoses you will be removing just pull them off and replace with hose clamps (you can buy 40 of them for $6.99 at Harbor Freight) Also for the smaller hoses under the manifold zip ties work great.

 - If you pull forward on the black plate you should be able to see the hoses connected under the manifold.
-Pull those little bad boys off to.
-If you plan on replacing the hoses with new hose then cut them off to make it easy.
+Pull those little bad boys off.
+If you plan on replacing the hoses with new hose, then cut them off to make it easy.
 The only hose I would recommend not cutting would be the hose from the intake that connects to the black plate (n249 & 211 hose).

 - There is a wire harness that runs from the fuel line to a connector under the intake (between the first and second injector) you will need to release that.
-Try not to break it, it you do here is a DIY to fix broken wire clips or you can do like the previous idiot that owned this car and try to tape it down with duct tape.
+Try not to break it, but if you do, here is a DIY to fix broken wire clips or you can do like the previous idiot that owned this car and try to tape it down with duct tape.

-- Work The manifold out and off the two bold post.
-Shove some napkins into the cylinder holes and cover with a plastic bag so no random things fall into the engine it you are not putting the manifold right back on.
+- Work the manifold out and off the two bold posts.
+Shove some napkins into the cylinder holes and cover with a plastic bag so no random things fall into the engine if you are not putting the manifold right back on.

-My lovely assistant found better things to do than take picture of me installing the manifold, so for this I have no pictures, but it is pretty basic.
+My lovely assistant found better things to do than take pictures of me installing the manifold, so for this I have no pictures, but it is pretty basic.

-- Work your manifold back on to the two post that you released the 10mm bolts from.
-If you took your throttle body off as well install it after you install the intake.
+- Work your manifold back onto the two posts that you released the 10mm bolts from.
+If you took your throttle body off as well, install it after you install the intake.

 - This is where I noticed pulling the oil dipstick hose off was a benefit.
 From the left side of the intake you can work your hand under there and put every screw back to the point that it is resting in a hole.
 Now tighten the bolts working from the inside out the torque spec is 7 ft-lb (same for the TB and fuel rail).